GENI-NSF/geni-tools/README-omni.txt

   Creates the slice in your chosen control framework.

   Default GCF certs require a slice named geni.net:gpo:gcf+slice+<name>
-  based on the CERT_AUTHORITY constant in gen-certs.py.
+  based on the base_name section of gcf_config.
 The shorthand notation is available for SFA and PG.
-Shorthand works if your control framework is GCF only if you have configured the 'authority' line in the gcf section of omni_config. (also see ch.py SLICEPUBID_PREFIX)
+Shorthand works if your control framework is GCF only if you have configured the 'authority' line in the gcf section of omni_config.

 ** deleteslice